CLNelson1993/ChristmasFlair/README.md

 Command pattern has been solved.
 Client needs to be written in a way that allows for choice.
 To elaborate: right now the client executes ALL invoked commands one by one.
 We will need something like "press 1 for rainbow(), 2 for strobe(), etc etc)."

+EDIT: While updating the code on a CR system, I accidentally pushed & committed some stuff while under the wrong username.
+I thought I signed in on my account but I guess I did something wrong.
+If you see another username in the commit message history, that's why.
+Just felt it important to clarify that.

 # 10/14/2023

 For this sprint, I did two things: